 If you have an inaccurate model, you’ll constantly flag legitimate transactions as fraudulent, burdening your users with unnecessary notifications and creating unneeded stress, besides overwhelming your security team.
 This is known as a false positive.

 An inaccurate model is also damaging in the exact opposite way: By flagging fraudulent transactions as valid, you’ll be an unwitting accomplice to financial swindlers.
+AI isn't a silver bullet for credit card fraud, but it's a powerful tool that can help prevent it.
+There are other steps merchants can take to help combat fraud, though, including:

 Fraud alerts are now standard practice at big banks, from HSBC to American Express.
 While these multi-billion-dollar conglomerates can throw a lot of resources at fraud prevention, the same can’t be said for smaller financial institutions.